Safety on the farm

 Electrical safety on farms and rural properties

+Don’t Do It Yourself.
 Call in a professional whenever you need electrical work done, no matter how small the job.
-Don’t Do It Yourself – it’s illegal and it can be deadly.
+Doing your own electrical work is illegal, and it can be deadly.

 Financial pressures can mean that many farmers work long hours or potentially cut corners with maintenance.
 It’s not worth the risk when it comes to electricity.

-Make sure electrical installations and equipment are kept in good working order.
-If there’s a problem don’t risk your own safety or the safety of your workers – always call in a licensed electrician, no matter how remote you are or how small the job.
+Make sure all switchboards, electrical wiring and equipment are kept in good working order.
+If there’s a problem, don’t risk your own safety or the safety of your workers – always call in a licensed electrician, no matter how remote you are or how small the job is.

 Tips for staying safe